chapdel/fmc/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Reproducable Bug report
-about: Create a report to help us improve Mailcoach
+about: Report a reproducable bug to help us improve Mailcoach
 title: ''
 labels: ''
 assignees: ''
 ---

 **Before creating a new bug report**